EngBaz/Interactive-PDF-Chatbot/README.md

 #### 1. Hybrid Search with Rerank Model

 A hybrid search system was built using <code>FAISS</code> as a vector database.
-This system combines the precision of <code>keyword</code> search with the contextual understanding of <code>semantic search</code>, aiming for more accurate and comprehensive results.
+This system combines the precision of <code>keyword search</code>with the contextual understanding of <code>semantic search</code>, aiming for more accurate and comprehensive results.
 The Langchain <code>EnsembleRetriever</code> tool integrates these two search methods.
 After the initial search, a Cohere AI model is used to rerank the most relevant documents, further enhancing retrieval quality.